-Figure 3.4: Placement of weak control solenoids in horizontal plane.
+Figure 3.4: Placement of weak control solenoids in the horizontal plane.

-Figure 3.5: Placement of weak control solenoids in vertical plane together with radial dipoles.
+Figure 3.5: Placement of weak control solenoids in the vertical plane together with the radial dipoles.

-the possibility of comparison collisions of bunches with any directions of the particle spin (vertical-1366 longitudinal, vertical - radial, radial - longitudinal, etc.).
-The SF system based on quasi-stationary 1367 fields is naturally realized in the ST collider regime.
-The pair of "weak" controlled solenoids 1368 provides simultaneous influence on the polarization direction and the spin tune.
-Thus, possibility 1369 of the spin tune stabilization during the spin flipping is occurred, preventing both as the zero spin 1370 tune and higher order spin resonances crossing.
-The polarization degree will be kept with an 1371 exponential accuracy, if the field of "weak" controlled solenoids will be changed slowly.
-Typical 1372 flipping time is estimated as about 1 ms and 10 ms for the proton and deuteron, respectively.
-1373 Realization of a SF system in the PS regime will require the inserting in the lattice RF-module of 1374 a MHz's range and the field total integral of 1 T·m, that's not so simple technical problem.
-1375
+tune stabilization during the spin flipping appears, preventing both zero spin tune and higher-order spin resonance crossing.
+The polarization degree will preserve an exponential accuracy, provided the field of "weak" controlled solenoids changes slowly.
+A typical flipping time is approximately estimated as 1 ms and 10 ms for the proton and deuteron, respectively.
+Enabling the SF system in the PS-mode will require inserting an RF-module of a several MHz range and the field total integral of 1 T·m, which is a rather challenging technical task.

-1376 3.5 Online control of the polarization in the collider
+3.5 Online control of the polarization in the collider

-The unique possibility of the online polarization control is occurred if the collider operates in the STregime.
-Because the field ramp in a "weak" solenoids ($t{change} \sim 0.2$ s) is much larger of the spin precession period around the induced spin field ($t{rev} \sim 10^{-4}$ s), any manipulations with the spin direction at spin tune will be occurred adiabatically and the polarization degree during the experiment time will be supported constant with the exponent accuracy.
-The direction of polarization vector will be a function of the weak solenoids field and can be defined by mean of the field measurements.
-The comparison of the ST- and PS- regimes in the NICA collider is presented in Table 3.1.
-Thus, the ST-regime makes it possible to carry out the experiments at the NICA collider at the new level of the accuracy.
+A unique possibility of online polarization control becomes available when the collider operates in the ST-mode.
+Since the field ramp in "weak" solenoids ($t{change} \sim 0.2 \text{ s}$) is much larger than the spin precession period around the induced spin field ($t{rev} \sim 10^{-4} \text{ s}$), any manipulations with the spin direction at the spin tune will occur adiabatically and the polarization degree during the experiment time will be maintained constant with an exponent accuracy.
+The direction of the polarization vector will be a function of the weak solenoids field and can be defined by means of the field measurements.
+The comparison of the ST- and PS-modes in the NICA collider is presented in Table 3.1.
+Thus, the ST-mode makes it possible to carry out experiments at the NICA collider at a new level of accuracy.

-Figure 3.6: Scheme of realization ST regime in NICA collider.
+Figure 3.6: Implementation of the ST regime in the NICA collider.